Adversarial Examples in the Physical World: A Survey: Classify Physical Adversarial Examples

-Unlike previous work that modified adversarial examples in the perturbation process to meet additional objectives, Sharif \etal~\cite{sharif2019general} proposed a general framework to generate diverse adversarial examples that meet the desired objectives.
-To achieve this, the authors utilized GANs and constructed adversarial generative nets(AGNs), which are flexible to accommodate various objectives, e.g., inconsciousness, robustness, and scalability.
-The authors leveraged the Polynomial Texture Maps approach \cite{malzbender2001polynomial} to get eyeglasses' RGB values under specific luminance.
-By using this framework, the authors constructed adversarial eyeglasses and fooled classifiers for face recognition.
+Unlike previous works that modify adversarial examples in the perturbation process to meet additional objectives, Sharif \etal~\cite{sharif2019general} propose a general framework to generate diverse adversarial examples that meet the desired objectives.
+To achieve this, they construct adversarial generative nets(AGNs), which are flexible to accommodate various objectives, \emph{e.g.}, unconsciousness, robustness, and scalability.

 Researchers also shed light on the computational performance of generating PAEs.
 Wang \etal~\cite{wang2021daedalus} proposed a subsampled non-printability score (SNPS) loss, which calculates a subsample pixel of the adversarial patch, accelerating the compute efficiency for the high-resolution patch (e.g., poster) without sacrificing attack performance.
-Wei \etal~\cite{wei2022adversarial} pointed out the drawbacks of patch-based attack methods are susceptible to color distortion caused by the printer.
-Therefore, the author instead searches the natural sticker's pasting position and rotation angle on the target object to perform adversarial attacks that are less affected by the manufacture distortion.
-Specifically, the author first travels the sticker's position on the face image to obtain the decision-sensitive region, which is then treated as the prior of the heuristic differential evolution algorithm.
+Wei \etal~\cite{wei2022adversarial} pointed out that the drawbacks of patch-based attack methods are susceptible to color distortion caused by the printer and proposed an attacking method based on the position and rotation angle.

-Compared to optimizing only one of the value or position of perturbation, Wei \etal~\cite{wei2022simultaneously} first empirically proved the mutual significance and interconnectedness of both the position and pattern of the adversarial perturbation.
-Moreover, the author introduced a smooth technique to make physical attacks work better, which first scales down the original patch and then enlarges it to the original size by bilinear interpolation.
-Physical experiments demonstrate that the smooth technique outperforms the Total Variation (TV) loss.